-Sulfur dioxide (SO2).
-Sulfur combustion or compounds containing sulfur produce this pungent, irritating gas.
+Sulfur dioxide (SO2) Sulfur combustion or compounds containing sulfur produce this pungent, irritating gas.
 Severe exposures may result from loading and unloading tank cars, cylinders, lines either rupturing or leaking, and fumigation aboard ships.
+Depending upon the concentration, an SO2 exposure can result in irritation of the nose, throat and eyes, edema of the lungs, and death.